Sherwood Price: Early life

-He was born Frank Sherwood Gell in Detroit, Michigan, to Louis Gell and Freida Gell, Jewish immigrants from Imperial Russia who had come to the US as young children.
+He was born Frank Sherwood Gell in Detroit, Michigan, to Louis and Freida Gell, Jewish immigrants from Imperial Russia who had come to the US as young children.
 He had one sibling, an older sister.
 His parents had different first languages (Russian and Yiddish); he grew up speaking only English.
 His father owned a butcher shop.
 His parents divorced while Price was still a child.
 His mother remarried, and Price was raised by her and his step-father Herman Glassman, a clothing salesman.

 Price attended Central High School in Detroit, taking the commercial curriculum rather than college prep.
 While still in high school he registered for the draft on April 4, 1946, his eighteenth birthday.
 The registrar recorded him as being 5 feet 11 inches and weighing 132 pounds, with brown hair and brown eyes.
 He worked as a dishwasher, theater usher, and gas station attendant to earn money for drama school.

 Early stage career

 Price enrolled at the Schuster-Martin School of Drama in the Walnut Hills neighborhood of Cincinnati during August 1947.
 He spent one year studying then joined the school's Little Playhouse Company after graduation.
-He performed in five plays during 1948-1949, using "Sherwood Gell" for billing.
+He performed in five plays during 1948–1949, using "Sherwood Gell" for billing.

 He then joined the Piper Players national touring company in their Oklahoma City debut, where he handled both acting and production chores.
 The Piper Players hit a cash crisis and found their only money maker was doing children's matinees of Little Red Riding Hood, which they played around the country.
 When the tour he was with reached the Warner Hollywood Theatre, Price decided to remain and left the company, moving in with his married older sister and her family.

 By 1952 he had adopted the stage name "Sherwood Price".
-He was managing a movie theater in Sherman Oaks when he performed in his first film.
-The cheaply made western Scorching Fury was filled with actors making their film debut.
-There is no contemporary evidence that the film was ever distributed for exhibition at theaters, but it gave the participating actors their "break" in the movie business and their Screen Actors Guild cards.
+He was managing a movie theater in Sherman Oaks when he performed in his first film, Scorching Fury.

 His first known stage credit under his new billing came in May 1953, when he played the lead in the Showcase Theater production of Detective Story, earning high praise from the LA Times drama critic.